nanocurrency/nano-docs/docs/running-a-node/ledger-management.md

 memory_multiplier = 2
 ```
 It shouldn't be necessary to update these variables manually.
 See TOML comments in the generated file for more information on what these do.

+### Migrating existing ledger from LMDB to RocksDB
+An existing LMDB ledger can be upgraded by running the [--migrate_database_lmdb_to_rocksdb](/commands/command-line-interface/#-migrate_database_lmdb_to_rocksdb) CLI command.
+This process can take some time, estimates range from 20 minutes to 1 hour depending on node hardware specs.
+There are some internal checks which are made to determine if the migration was successful, however it is recommended to run the node first (after enabling RocksDB) for a period of time to make sure things are working as expected.
+After which the `data.ldb` file can be deleted if no longer required to save on disk space.

 Ledger backend comparison: